Biomaterial

 A biomaterial is a substance that has been engineered to interact with biological systems for a medical purpose – either a therapeutic (treat, augment, repair, or replace a tissue function of the body) or a diagnostic one.
 The corresponding field of study is called biomaterials science or biomaterials engineering.
 It has experienced steady growth over its history, with many companies investing large amounts of money into the development of new products.
 Biomaterials science encompasses elements of medicine, biology, chemistry, tissue engineering and materials science.

 A biomaterial is different from a biological material, such as bone, that is produced by a biological system.
 However, "biomaterial" and "biological material" are often used interchangeably.
 Further, the word "bioterial" has been proposed as a potential alternate word for biologically produced materials such as bone, or fungal biocomposites.
 Additionally, care should be exercised in defining a biomaterial as biocompatible, since it is application-specific.
 A biomaterial that is biocompatible or suitable for one application may not be biocompatible in another.

+Nanobiomaterials are a specialization of nanomaterials; nanobiomaterials are biomaterials in the nanoscale typically used in the field of nanomedicine since they can both actively interact with biological systems and mimic biological structures.

 Material exploited in contact with living tissues, organisms, or microorganisms.
 (Note: The notion of exploitation includes utility for applications and for fundamental research to understand reciprocal perturbations as well.)
 (Note: The definition "non-viable material used in a medical device, intended to interact with biological systems" recommended in ref. cannot be extended to the environmental field where people mean "material of natural origin".)
 (Note: This general term should not be confused with the terms biopolymer or biomacromolecule.
 The use of "polymeric biomaterial" is recommended when one deals with polymer or polymer device of therapeutic or biological interest.)